John Lennon: Early years: 1940–1956

 A part of me would like to be accepted by all facets of society and not be this loudmouthed lunatic poet/musician.
 But I cannot be what I am not [...]
 I was the one who all the other boys' parents – including Paul's father – would say, "Keep away from him" [...]
 The parents instinctively recognised I was a troublemaker, meaning I did not conform and I would influence their children, which I did.
 I did my best to disrupt every friend's home [...]
 Partly out of envy that I didn't have this so-called home [...] but I did [...]
 There were five women that were my family.
 Five strong, intelligent, beautiful women, five sisters.
 One happened to be my mother.
 [She] just couldn't deal with life.
 She was the youngest and she had a husband who ran away to sea and the war was on and she couldn't cope with me, and I ended up living with her elder sister.
 Now those women were fantastic [...]
 And that was my first feminist education [...]
 I would infiltrate the other boys' minds.
 I could say, "Parents are not gods because I don't live with mine and, therefore, I know."

 He regularly visited his cousin Stanley Parkes, who lived in Fleetwood and took him on trips to local cinemas.
 During the school holidays Parkes often visited Lennon with Leila Harvey, another cousin, and the three often travelled to Blackpool two or three times a week to watch shows.
 They would visit the Blackpool Tower Circus and see artists such as Dickie Valentine, Arthur Askey, Max Bygraves and Joe Loss, with Parkes recalling that Lennon particularly liked George Formby.
 After Parkes's family moved to Scotland, the three cousins often spent their school holidays together there.
 Parkes recalled, "John, cousin Leila and I were very close.
-From Edinburgh we would drive up to the family croft at Durness, which was from about the time John was nine years old until he was about 16."
-Lennon's uncle George died of a liver haemorrhage on 5 June 1955, aged 52.
+From Edinburgh we would drive up to the family croft at Durness, which was from about the time Lennon was nine years old until he was about 16."
+His uncle George died of a liver haemorrhage on 5 June 1955, aged 52.